ir0nfelix/eve-rest-api-project/README.md

 ### About
     Demo project based on Python EVE framework which shows simple and gracefull developing of RESTful application.

+### Business Logic
+    The project was developed like microservice in distributed backend eco-system.
+That service provides local backend processing for one instance of chain restaurant.
+Each of restaurant has id humber for identification in SUPERVISOR_SERVICE root-service.
+    SUPERVISOR_SERVICE API is a root-backend application, which provides food menu updating by GET request and receives POST requests from local restaurants (current application) to save client logs, order logs and witress logs.
+SUPERVISOR_SERVICE database is related type, prefer is PostgreSQL.
+    To simplify example requests to SUPERVISOR_SERVICE are secured by basic authentication, periodic tasks are managed by Huey Consumer.

 ### Structure
     By using MongoDB database we need just describe database collection shemas in python file collection_shemas.py